HenestrosaDev/ios-interview-questions/README.md

 	The difference between `weak` and `unowned` in Swift comes down to how they handle memory ownership and optional vs. non-optional references.
 Both are used to avoid retain cycles in closures or between objects, but they behave differently when the referenced object is deallocated.

-	Here is a table representing the core differences:
+	Here's a table representing the core differences:

 	<table>
 		<tr>